JasonMartocci/Hangman/README.md

-The game of Hangman created in JavaScript.
+This is a game of Minecraft Hangman done for Rutgers Coding Bootcamp.